dwayn/aws-management-suite/README.md

       -i INSTANCE, --instance INSTANCE
-                            Instance ID of the instance to add -H HOSTNAME, --hostname HOSTNAME
+                            Instance ID of the instance to add --hostname-internal HOSTNAME_INTERNAL
-                            hostname of the host (used to ssh to the host to do management)
-      -z ZONE, --zone ZONE  availability zone that the instance is in --hostname-internal HOSTNAME_INTERNAL
                             internal hostname (stored but not currently used) --hostname-external HOSTNAME_EXTERNAL